bthyreau/hippodeep_pytorch/README.md

 which should take care of downloading the dependencies in the first run.

+You can optionally call the deepseg1.sh script or symlink it somewhere in your $PATH

 Otherwise, you need to configure a python 3 environment on your machine: In addition to PyTorch, the code requires scipy and nibabel.
 A possible way to install python from scratch is to use Anaconda (anaconda.com) to create an environment, then
  - install scipy (`conda install scipy` or `pip install scipy`) and  nibabel (`pip install nibabel`)
  - get pytorch for python from `https://pytorch.org/get-started/locally/`.
 CUDA is not necessary.